Suarez, Cavani lead Uruguay World Cup squad

 Former Manchester United full-back Guillermo Varela, now of Penarol, has also been included, as has Girona forward Cristhian Stuani.
 However, Federico Valverde, Gaston Ramirez and Nicolas Lodeiro all miss out.

-Uruguay face Uzbekistan in a friendly match next Friday before they begin their World Cup campaign against Egypt on June 15.
+Uruguay faces Uzbekistan in a friendly match before they beginning its World Cup campaign against Egypt on June 15.

-They then face Saudi Arabia and host nation Russia in their remaining Group A matches.

 Uruguay's final 23-man World Cup squad: